Class of 1992

 Anna-Gene Chalfant O'Neal, BSN’88, MSN’92, MBA’92, was interviewed in March 2019 by Nashville Public Radio for a story about the state of palliative care in Middle Tennessee.
-She is in a video about the Nashville Business Journal's 2018 Health Care Awards and received that year’s VUSN Alumni Award for Innovation in Health Care.
-She was interviewed in September 2017 by The Tennessean about a program to help providers talk with patients about death, and was honored as Nurse of the Year by The Tennessean in 2015.
+She received the Alumni Award for Innovation in Health Care presented by the VUSN Alumni Association during the school’s annual awards ceremony in October 2018, and is in a video about that year’s Nashville Business Journal's Health Care Awards.
+Anna-Gene was interviewed in September 2017 by the Tennessean about a program to help providers talk with patients about death, and was honored as Nurse of the Year by the Tennessean in 2015.

 JoAnn Rietveld, MSN’92 , of Clarks Grove, Minnesota, passed away January 1, 2021.

-Sandy Seidel, MSN’92, presented “Reflective Practice,” during Vanderbilt University Medical Center’s grand rounds in February 2016, where she is an associate in ambulatory psychiatry in Nashville.
+Sandy Seidel, MSN’92, presented “Reflective Practice,” during Vanderbilt University Medical Center’s grand rounds in February 2016, where she is an associate in ambulatory psychiatry.